rileydakota/minikube-security-lab/README.md

 ### Getting Started

 The lab assumes you are using MacOS.
 To start, make sure you have brew installed!

 The lab uses [Taskfiles](https://taskfile.dev) to automate management of the lab, install it:

 `brew install go-task/tap/go-task`

 You will also need either docker or podman as a container runtime, please install one of the following:

 - Docker Desktop
 - Podman

+With all of that out of the way, start the lab by running the following:

+`task labs:start`

+This may take a few minutes to run.